 Students visit historic sites and museums around Rhode Island and discuss how to prepare elementary school students for field trips to these sites to enhance the learning experience.

-Prerequisite: HIST 200, HIST 201, HIST 202.
+Prerequisite: Completion of one of the following: HIST 101, HIST 102, HIST 103, HIST 104, HIST 105, HIST 106, HIST 107 or HIST 108; or consent of department chair.

 Offered: Fall.

+HIST 389 – History Matter III: Senior Research Project (2)

+History majors will produce an advanced research paper on a topic of their choosing.
+Students will analyze scholarship and primary sources to construct and communicate an original historical interpretation.

+Prerequisite: HIST 291.

+Offered: Fall, Spring, Summer

-HIST 390 - Directed Study (4)
+HIST 390 - Directed Study (3)